-In this guide, we will go over various methods to help you fix Chrome Remote Desktop not working issues.
+In this guide, we will go 5 methods to help you fix Chrome Remote Desktop not working issues.

 For a computer to connect to another computer, the host’s computer requires permission from the user.
 If the permission is not granted, the user might end up facing this issue.

-The window asking suck permission is likely to appear while connecting to another computer.
+The window asking such permission is likely to appear while connecting to another computer.
 You should look for it.
 You can look for it in the taskbar.
-It might be minimized.
+It might be minimised.

 Now you can use this extension to establish a remote connection.